 One of the most problematic aspects of ARChon was app conversion.
 It required a bit of a knowledge and executing some commands in command prompt.
 This can now be considered history, since the XDA Senior Member bpear96 has made an application that creates ARChon packages on the fly right on your Android device.
 As a result, you will get an ARChon ready package that can be copied at your computer . . .
 READ ON »

-Posted September 19, 2014 By: Tomek Kondrat
+Posted September 19, 2014 at 11:30 pm by Tomek Kondrat

 Not too long ago, Google added the ability to run select Android applications on Chrome OS.
 While Google’s OS for more traditional computers is great in some use cases, it is generally limited for the most part to Chromebooks.
 And let’s face it; the number of Chromebooks is very low compared to Android devices.

 Posted January 29, 2014 at 07:30 am by Will Verduzco

 Back in September of last year, the Chrome team made Chrome apps a little bit more powerful.
 Rather than just being glorified web-apps, September’s update allowed Chrome apps to work offline, function outside of distracting tabs and text boxes, receive desktop notifications, interact with connected peripherals, and launch directly from your computer like any other application.
 One way of thinking about this could be that the update brought many elements of Chrome OS (including the Chrome App Launcher) to Windows PCs.
 And essentially what this meant was that Chrome apps were going to start being treated (and acting like) first class applications already on your computer.

-Posted December 13, 2013 By: Will Verduzco
+Posted December 13, 2013 at 04:30 pm by Will Verduzco

 There are many things in our mobile devices that are mildly and unintentionally annoying.
 Many of these are so subtle that we don’t even realize that they’re a problem—until there’s a solution.
 One such nuisance is the artificial 300 msec click delay when browsing websites on practically all mobile browsers.